 Abnormal menstrual cycle – Absence of periods (called amenorrhea) or periods occurring at irregular intervals implies absent or infrequent ovulation.
 Lack of ovulation can occur even when the menstrual cycle is fairly regular.
 Other abnormalities of ovulation associated with regular menstrual intervals include the luteal phase defect, which occurs when a woman’s body produces too little progesterone, causing the lining of the uterus to be under-developed.
 Also, the age of the woman impacts her fertility.
 A woman is born with a fixed number of eggs, and there is a progressive loss of eggs throughout her reproductive years, even if she is pregnant or on oral contraceptives.
-A shortage of responsive eggs has been called decreased ovarian reserve.
-The eggs that remain may be more resistant to stimulation and may be more likely to carry genetic abnormalities, which can result in:

 Tests for defects of ovulation

 The patient can perform basal body temperatures or home monitoring with ovulation predictor kits.
 Ultrasound monitoring, measuring hormones, and biopsies of the lining of the uterus can also be used to assess whether ovulation is normal.
-Decreased ovarian reserve can be assessed by ovarian reserve testing, which involves the measurement of specific hormones at certain times in the cycle.

 Normal – During a normal ovulation cycle, the estrogen that is produced by the cells surrounding the egg causes an increase in the amount of cervical mucus and causes the mucus to become thin and watery.
 These changes allow the sperm to more easily penetrate and move within the mucus.